-Florida governor announces partnership to connect displaced by Hurricane Maria with jobs
+Florida gov announces partnership to connect those displaced by Hurricane Maria with jobs

 SAN JUAN – Following a recently announced $1 million investment in Florida’s workforce system to help Puerto Ricans find jobs in Florida, Gov. Rick Scott announced a new job placement partnership between education, business and workforce development organizations.